farahc123/tech501-bench-udemy-pathways/Project 1/README.md

 1. Credentials for Docker Hub, GitHub, and the SSH key for the target VM are stored as variables that can be referenced throughout the entire pipeline in the `environment` block
 2. NodeJS version 20 is specified in the `tools` block
 3. **Stages**:
+   1. A notification is sent to the *#devopscicd* Slack channel informing the DevOps team that the pipeline has been started
-   1. The code is checked out from the *dev* branch of the GitHub repo using the credentials stored as an environment variable
+   2. The code is checked out from the *dev* branch of the GitHub repo using the credentials stored as an environment variable
-   2. The *app* folder is set as the working directory, and tests are run on the code
+   3. The *app* folder is set as the working directory, and tests are run on the code
-   3. The code is scanned by the SonarQube server, where it is stored as a project called *sparta-app*
+   4. The code is scanned by the SonarQube server, where it is stored as a project called *sparta-app*
-   4. The results of the scan are compared to the quality gate conditions (in this case, SonarQube's default quality gate is used)
+   5. The results of the scan are compared to the quality gate conditions (in this case, SonarQube's default quality gate is used)
-   5. Provided the above stages run successfully, the tested code is merged to the *main* branch of the GitHub repo
+   6. Provided the above stages run successfully, the tested code is merged to the *main* branch of the GitHub repo
-   6. The Docker image is built, with the build number of the Jenkins pipeline being passed as the image tag
+   7. The Docker image is built, with the build number of the Jenkins pipeline being passed as the image tag
-   7. Jenkins logs into Docker using the provided credentials
+   8. Jenkins logs into Docker using the provided credentials
-   8. The Docker image is pushed to Docker Hub
+   9. The Docker image is pushed to Docker Hub
-   9. The Docker image used the existing Kubernetes deployment (running on Minikube on the target VM) is updated
+   10. The Docker image used the existing Kubernetes deployment (running on Minikube on the target VM) is updated
 4. Post-build, a notification is sent to the *#devopscicd* Slack channel informing the DevOps team of the build's result